Container Registry Concepts

 repository path

 A repository path (sometimes referred to as <repo-path> in this documentation) is the fully-qualified path to a repository in Container Registry.
-It has the following structure:
+A repository path has the format <registry-domain>/<tenancy-namespace>/<repo-name>.

 For example: